Video: How to set up a turntable

-Note: the Shure SFG-2 stylus tracking force gauge from the video, used to dial in the weight of the cartridge, is sold separately.
+Note: the Shure SFG-2 stylus tracking force gauge from the video, used to dial in the weight of the cartridge, is no longer available from Crutchfield.

 Voiceover: Proper setup of your new turntable will make sure that it sounds great and lasts a long time.
 Our expert Rocky will show you how to set up your new record player.

 Rocky: The first thing you want to do is set up a place where you want to install and set up your turntable.
 You probably want to do this where you want to actually have the record player.
 It should be someplace that's low-resonant or minimizing the vibration.
 But for today's purpose we're gonna put it on a table.

 Take out the floating motor screws.
 Taking the screws out allows for the springs to work naturally.
 The next step is putting the belt on.
 Go ahead and do that now.
 You're gonna have two speeds here.
 You have 45 and 33.
 33 is going to be on top, 45 is on the bottom.
 When you put it on make sure there's no flip in the belt.